FilipiMachado/e-commerce-website-vuejs/README.md

 # Start the project
 $ npm run serve
 ```
-The app will be available in this address http://localhost:3000.
+The app will be available in this address http://localhost:8080.

+Remember:
-Remember, you need a account at [Netlify](https://www.netlify.com/) to host this app.
+  You need a account at [Netlify](https://www.netlify.com/) to host this app;
+  You need a acccount at [Auth0](https://auth0.com/) to add your auth0 ID;

 ## 💻 Project